 Federal and state government financial support for research essentially consists of:

-- Institutional funding: In the case of institutional funding, the government directly finances more than 1,000 non-university research institutes as well as 240 public higher education institutions.
+- Institutional funding: In the case of institutional funding, the government directly finances over 1,000 non-university research institutes and 240 public higher education institutions as well as the DFG research funding organisation.
 Over one third of all government funding is spent on this kind of financial support.

 - Project funding: Direct project funding is allocated to concrete areas of research and is implemented through programmes.
 This funding does not only benefit higher education institutions and research facilities, but also companies.
 However, unlike direct institutional funding, project funding is short- to medium-term in nature.
 Indirect project funding primarily supports the research work of smaller and medium-sized research institutes and enterprises.